NZ Touring Cars Championship: History

 The New Zealand V8s category journeys to various race tracks around New Zealand.
 This series somewhat resembles but differs in many ways from the Australian V8 Supercars, primarily in terms of the level of technology.
 The NZ V8 series focuses on cost containment and control to make sure that the series is not dominated by one make or team.
 It is technically more basic than the Supercars, but also tends to be a bit more spectacular with a lot more close-action racing due to limited grip and braking capabilities.
 Unlike the Supercars, the NZV8 races are all sprint races so there is no requirement for elaborate pit crew setups.
 (In previous years a 500 km endurance race was run, but this has been dropped).
 The vehicles themselves are visually almost indistinguishable from Supercars, and grids are typically 10 to 28 vehicles in size.
 A number of Australian Supercars drivers now race in the NZV8's such as David Besnard, Luke Youlden and Cameron McLean for example, as the series has come to be recognised as an outstanding class in its own right, rather than a poor cousin of the Australian V8 Supercars.
-Supercars teams have previously been involved; Team Kiwi Racing has run two-car teams in the series in the past as a development groun.
+Supercars teams have previously been involved; Team Kiwi Racing has run two-car teams in the series in the past as a development ground.

 The winner of the 2005/2006 season was Kayne Scott driving a Holden Commodore, who took the trophy after a controversial season that initially saw Angus Fogg (Ford Falcon) awarded the trophy, only to lose it in the court room.
 The 05/06 season saw Fords dominating for the first time, and there were loud cries of lack of parity from the Holden teams.
 It was clear that the Falcons had a considerable edge over the Holdens in power in the low and mid-range, so significant that MSNZ changed the rules and allowed the use of a carb spacer on the Holdens to shift their torque curve.
 This saw an improvement in the competitiveness of the Holden teams, with Holden driver Kayne Scott dicing for the championship lead.
 However, Andy Booth was the only other Holden driver consistently in the top-ten, and the Falcons continued to dominate in general.
 The series was ultimately won in convincing style by Johnny McIntyre in a Ford.